-The edible flint Garden Starters Kits and Services are pre-purchased and fees can be paid with cash, check or money order payable to edible flint with the completed application.
-The deadline for both applications is Wednesday, April 16, 2014.
-The 2014 Garden Starters kit and services applications are also available at the MSU Extension Office, 605 N. Saginaw Street, Ste.
-1A, Flint, MI 48502 or online at www.edibleflint.org under the Resources tab for printing and mailing.
+The edible flint Garden Starters Kits & Services are pre-purchased and fees can be paid with cash, check or money order payable to edible flint with the completed application.
+The 2016 Garden Starters kit & services application will be available at the MSU Extension Office, 605 N. Saginaw Street, Ste.
+1A, Flint, MI 48502 or online at www.edibleflint.org under Upcoming Events for printing and mailing on March 1, 2016.

-edible flint supports Flint residents in growing and accessing healthy food in order to reconnect with the land and each other.
-With this mission in mind, edible flint has divided its work among six different work groups, each of them self-organized to address specific issues and opportunities in our local food system.
+edible flint is a network of local residents and public and private organizations unified by the mission, “to support Flint residents in growing and accessing healthy food in order to reconnect with the land and each other.” edible flint formed in 2009 and since has hosted seven annual Food Garden Tours; offered five years of training classes on urban food gardening; completed assessments of food vendors in the City of Flint in 2011 and 2012; and distributed Garden Starter veggie garden kits and services for the past five years, supporting 826 food gardens in the city over the past five years.
+With this mission in mind, edible flint has divided its work among five different work groups, each of them self-organized to address specific issues and opportunities in our local food system.
 Download our brochure for more information.

 Visit the edible flint website.